Table of Contents

 - In a small bowl, cover the dried mushrooms with a cup of boiling water to completely submerge them and let soak for at least 20 minutes until ready to be added to the soup.

-- Remove and discard the fresh mushroom stems and chop the caps into a small dice.
+- Remove the fresh mushroom stems and chop the caps into a small dice.
+The stems can be frozen and used later in another dish.

-- In a pot, melt the butter in the oil and add the onion and celery and sweat for 10 minutes.
+- In a pot, melt the butter in the oil and add the onion and parsley and sweat for 10 minutes on medium heat.

 - Next, add the chopped mushrooms and sauté for 10 minutes before adding the sliced garlic.